pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 # On Device

+Only some high memory devices allow configuring the settings directly from the watch, all other devices will need to use an alternate method for configuring the settings.
 It is much easier to configure the settings from the ConnectIQ store, or through the companion app, but it is possible to use the on device settings.
 All of the settings should have the same names, see above for explanation on each setting.

 ![](images/settings/ondevice.png)